psibi/psibi.github.io/about.md

 responsibilities included frontend, backend and doing devops.
 After that, I led a team at Pneuma Innovations where we built a Haskell based system for inventory management systems to support QSR.
 Then I moved on to work as a consultant for McKinsey & Company on some of their health-related prototypes.
+Currently, I work as a Senior Engineer for FPComplete.

 <span class="heading-label">Internet Handle</span>